Hit by a Commercial Truck?

 Big Trucking Protects Itself.
 We Protect You.

-You should not fight a logistics corporation on your own.
+You should not fight the commercial trucking industry on your own.
 Briscoe Law acts instantly.
-We issue immediate spoliation letters forbidding any destruction of evidence.
-We secure the truck’s Electronic Control Module (ECM) data, pull the driver’s background and toxicology reports, and preserve dashcam footage.
+We issue spoliation letters forbidding any destruction of evidence.
+We secure the truck’s Electronic Control Module (ECM) data, act to preserve dashcam footage, and investigate the driver’s background and toxicology reports.
 Doing this and other things allow us to build a case that proves exactly how their negligence changed your life forever.

 No One Gets a Pass